olegkleiman/nativeSample/README.md

 # nativeSample
 This project demonstrates the integration between RN and Android.
 RN-managed Activity/Fragment is launched from the drawer to pick up the React component defined in JS.
-From within RN script, exposed Java method that is invoked from NaviteModules JS namespace.
+From within RN script, exposed Java method is invoked from NaviteModules JS namespace.

 ## How to build
 1. Clone the repo